-- Phase 1 operations: distribution of the call for proposals to prospective European ALMA users, user support during proposal preparation as well as assistance in coordinating the proposal reviewing process. - Manual generation and update of Scheduling Blocks when necessary, inspection of the automatically generated Scheduling Blocks and implementation of changes following successful change requests. - Data product support: quality assurance (QA2) of science data sets and delivery of the final raw and reduced data to the PIs. - Delivery of calibrated measurement sets. - Archive operations: the ESO ARC node holds a complete synchronised copy of the ALMA archive. - Staffing of the ALMA Helpdesk.
+- Phase 1 operations: distribution of the call for proposals to prospective European ALMA users and user support during proposal preparation. - Manual generation and update of Scheduling Blocks when necessary, inspection of the automatically generated Scheduling Blocks and implementation of changes following successful change requests. - Data product support: quality assurance (QA2) of science data sets and delivery of the final raw and reduced data to the PIs. - Delivery of calibrated measurement sets. - Archive operations: the ESO ARC node holds a complete synchronised copy of the ALMA archive. - Staffing of the ALMA Helpdesk.